 In today’s tutorial I’ll be demonstrating how you can design a simple logo with Inkscape.
 The font I’ll be using in the tutorial is called Kirsty and can be downloaded here.
 Just make sure that you install the font before opening up Inkscape, otherwise the font won’t populate in the Inkscape font library.

 The following is just a brief overview of the steps taken to create this design.
-More experienced users can probably get the hang of it just be seeing the steps depicted, but for everyone else I would recommend watching the video tutorial at the top of the page.
+More experienced users can probably get the hang of it just be seeing the steps depicted, but for everyone else I would recommend watching the video tutorial below.
 It has complete step-by-step instructions with voice narration.